[Minor revision-posted 2/5/18 (replaces 11/21/16 edition)]

-Subaward payments are made to non-federal entities (subrecipients) who are accountable to TTU for the use of funds provided in carrying out a portion of the scope of work of a project.
+Subaward payments are made to entities (subrecipients) who are accountable to TTU for the use of funds provided in carrying out a portion of the scope of work of a project.
 Subawards are issued and monitored in accordance with OP 65.05, Subrecipient Monitoring.

 6. Monitoring Direct Charges

 The PI has primary responsibility for ensuring that charges to sponsored agreements are in accordance with federal, sponsor, and institutional policy.
 However, ORS and AS provide additional oversight and accountability for funds throughout the award life cycle.